Car and Driver Travel

 Jaipur is a five- to six-hour drive from Delhi on National Highway (NH) 8.
 This is a congested industrial road with a high accident rate, so prepare for a trying experience.

 Road surfaces are rough in and out of Jodhpur, and the going is slow.
-Don't expect to average more than 40 km (25 miles) per hour.
-Udaipur is on National Highway 8, one of the better roads, which links Mumbai and Delhi.
+Don't expect to average more than 40 km (25 miles) per hour—Jodhpur-Jaipur is a seven-hour drive, Jodhpur-Jaisalmer is a five-hour drive, and Jodhpur-Udaipur is a six-hour drive.
+Udaipur is on National Highway 8, one of the better roads, which links Mumbai and Delhi, but in sections is rough.
 Again, expect your road speed to top out at 40 kph (25 mph).
+Journeys between Udaipur and Jaipur take seven hours or more.
+The Jodhpur-Jaisalmer road is in very good condition and it is possible to do 50 km–60 km per hour.